Come and See the

 - Tenderness or swelling of your lymph nodes

 Periodically a complication can arise without warnings.
-An x-ray will be able to identify which tooth is damaged.
+A dental x-ray will be able to identify which tooth is damaged.

-After analyzing your x-ray an Endodontist will examine your gums teeth and bone structure.
-A treatment will be constructed and will be discussed with you.
+After analyzing your dental x-ray, an Endodontist will examine your gums, teeth, and bone structure.
+A dental treatment will be constructed and will be discussed with you by our dental staff or dentist.
 If a root canal is necessary:

 - A numbing agent will be applied to an affected area.